CarstenBergenholtz/Phil-of-science-docs/README.md

 # Philosophy of Science Documents

 Welcome to this repository.
-Here you can find various working papers, illustrations, and materials related to the Philosophy of Science.
+Here you can find various text from the Philosophy of Science/Videnskabelig Metode curriculum, HA/BSc, BSS, Aarhus University.

 ### Available Documents